Lyapunov Neural ODE State-Feedback Control Policies

 \subsection{Neural Ordinary Differential Equations}

-NODEs provide a useful framework for learning ODEs of the form~\eqref{problem_formulation_dynamics}.
-In this work, we define NODEs $\mathcal{F}_\theta(x, t)$ as { }NODEs are related to the well-known ResNet \cite{haber2017stable}.
+NODEs provide a useful framework for learning ODEs of the form~\eqref{eq:dynamics}.
+In this work, we define NODEs that admit an affine structure $\mathcal{F}_\theta(x, t)$ as

+where $\pi_\theta(x)$ is obtained from solving \eqref{eq:ocp}.
+NODEs are related to the well-known ResNet \citep{haber2017stable}.
 The hidden layers in a ResNet architecture can be viewed as discrete-time Euler's integration of \eqref{NODE}; that is, ResNet can be thought of as learning discrete-time dynamics with a fixed time step.
 Given $\theta$, \eqref{NODE} can be numerically integrated over a desired time interval for inference of system dynamics.
-Backpropagation for learning NODEs can be efficiently implemented via the adjoint method \cite{givoli2021tutorial}.
+Backpropagation for learning NODEs can be efficiently implemented via the adjoint method \citep{givoli2021tutorial}.
 The procedure involves solving a ``backward-in-time'' ODE associated with \eqref{NODE}, known as the adjoint ODE.
 Solving the adjoint ODE yields gradients of the loss function with respect to states $x$ at each time step.
-These gradients can then be utilized to calculate the loss function gradients with respect to the learnable parameters $\theta$ using the chain rule \cite{chen2018neural}.

-The NODE framework enables the use of numerical ODE solvers with adaptive time-steps, which is especially useful for inference of stiff system dynamics.
+These gradients can then be utilized to calculate the loss function gradients with respect to the learnable parameters $\theta$ using the chain rule \citep{chen2018neural}.
+The NODE framework enables the use of numerical ODE solvers with adaptive time-steps, which is especially useful for inference of stiff dynamical systems.
 Additionally, the ODE solver embedded in NODEs allows for systematic error growth control and trading off numerical accuracy with efficiency.
-Despite these advantages, the standard NODE framework does not impose desired structures, such as stability or robustness, within the learned dynamics $\mathcal{F}_\theta(x, t)$.
-In particular, lack of stability in NODEs can lead to fragile solutions to \eqref{NODE}.
+Despite these advantages, the standard NODE framework does not impose desired properties, such as stability and robustness to uncertain initial conditions, within the learned dynamics $\mathcal{F}_\theta(x, t)$.
+This can potentially lead to unstable trajectories.